clemos/haxe-bootstrap/README.markdown

 ### Embedding

-By default, the library will take care of embedding the appropriate javascript files from bootstrap, so you don't need to link them manually.
+By default, the library will take care of embedding the appropriate javascript code from bootstrap, so you don't need to link them manually.

 You may need to set the path to your local bootstrap repo, though, which you can do either in your build.hxml file: